flightwatching/wilco-api/docs/UsersManual/Dataprocgears.md

 ![img alt](https://github.com/flightwatching/wilco-api/blob/master/docs/UsersManual/img/Error_01.PNG)
 ![img alt](https://github.com/flightwatching/wilco-api/blob/master/docs/UsersManual/img/Error_05.PNG)

-All of the other errors look similar to these two; either the blip happens right before takeoff, right before landing, or right after landing.
-Once again, there is no reason for the pilot to put the landing gear in Neutral; the error is probably a consistent error in reading or in the filing of the report.
+All of the other errors look similar to these three; either the blip happens right before takeoff, right before landing, or right after landing.
+Once again, there is no reason for the pilot to put the landing gear in Neutral; the error is probably in reading or in the filing of the report.

+To see the full scope of the error, for how long it has been occurring, and how often, in this case you can click on LDG in the top right corner.
+This will bring up the matrix with all the landing gear errors for all the planes, and you can change the timeframe to find the first error.

 #Data input